vectordotdev/vector/website/docs/reference/transforms/tokenizer.md

 ### types

-Key/Value pairs representing mapped log field types.
+Key/value pairs representing mapped log field names and types.
+This is used to coerce log fields into their proper types.

 <Fields filters={false}>